JasperArneberg/ECE281_Lab2/README.md

 I have not demonstrated subtractor and overflow functionality yet.

 ## Documentation
+C3C El-Saawy helped me with determining the initial setup of the four-bit adder/subtractor.
 I learned how to use for loops in a testbench and report results: http://www.seas.upenn.edu/~ese171/vhdl/VHDLTestbench.pdf
 I used this site to understand why the overflow is Cout(2) xor Cout(3):